-- Client validates server's certificate - Is its signature from a CA whose public key is embedded in the client (i.e., browser)? - Does the host name in the certificate match the host name of the web site that client wants to download? - Client sends secret session key K, encrypted with server's public key - Server decrypts with its private key and gets K - Communication now proceeds using K and the symmetric encryption and MAC algorithms from the chosen ciphersuite
+- Client validates server's certificate - Is its signature from a CA whose public key is embedded in the client (i.e., browser)? - Does the host name in the certificate match the host name of the web site that client wants to download? - Client and server run a key agreement protocol to establish keys for symmetric encryption and MAC algorithms from the chosen ciphersuite - Server signs its protocol messages with its signature key - Communication now proceeds using chosen symmetric encryption and MAC algorithms